home-assistant/home-assistant.io/source/_docs/installation/synology.markdown

 * Click on "*Next*" again
 * Click on "*Apply*"

-As the "*homeassistant*" Shared-Folder has been made, copy the (previously created) "*Module-Packages*" directory there.
+As the "*homeassistant*" Shared-Folder has been made, copy the (previously created) "*~/Module-Packages*" directory there.

 Next setup the user:
 * Open "[*Control Panel*](https://www.synology.com/en-global/knowledgebase/DSM/help/DSM/AdminCenter/ControlPanel_desc)"